RokoVarano/math-magicians/README.md

 - how to setup a react project using create-react-app
 - how to use states and props to pass information between components
 - how to handle onClick events
+- how to use hooks and function components
 ## Authors

 👤 **Rodrigo Ibaceta**